JasperNg/Vefr3D/README.md

 <p align="center">
   <img src="GithubAssets/plugin.png" alt="Plugin Screen Shot">
 </p>
 Vefr3D is a self-hosted 3D model generation toolkit designed for game development studios.
-The Blender plugin connects to a FastAPI server serving a ComfyUI workflow.
+The Blender plugin connects to a FastAPI server serving a ComfyUI workflow delivering the generated GLB model into the viewport.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>